 But sooner or later (especially when contesting a lucrative Factory tile at the center of the map with its extra bonuses) the inevitable happens and players collide.

-Game uses a very clever combat system, completely eliminating the luck factor.
+The game uses a very clever combat system, eliminating the luck factor.
 Each player decides in secrecy how much of his power will he use (that can be further increased with combat cards for each mech or character involved).
 Use too little and you will lose the fight, use too much and you will be left very vulnerable to other players in subsequent turns.

 Random Encounters of the Eastern-European Kind

-Only element of luck (beside starting mats) in Scythe is implemented through encounter cards, which you capture by exploring certain tiles on the board.
+The only element of luck (besides starting mats) in Scythe is presented through encounter cards, which you capture by exploring marked tiles on the board.
 They are a work of art by themselves, each picturing a unique scenario: you run upon forest workers, into a festival, a lonely farmer.

 Under the picture you have 3 choices on how to react, each giving or taking something from you (i.e. steal the wood from workers to gain resources and lose popularity).
 Positives outweigh the negatives (if you choose wisely).